This post contains affiliate links. Read the full disclosure here

 Having emergency meals in the fridge at your disposal can be a money saver.
-When I get busy with the baby and my side hustles, sometimes it is convenient to just order Chinese or fast-food.
+When I get busy, sometimes it is convenient to just order Chinese or fast-food.
 But doing so is not only costly, it is also not that healthy.

 So, I keep budget healthy meals in the fridge that I can just microwave or serve in minutes!

 6. KEEP BASIC BREAKFAST, ONE MEAL AND SNACKS ON ROTATION IN YOUR GROCERY LIST